 Wanted ListDeveloping a shortlist of the talent you would most like to hire.
 For example, an firm that identifies a dozen brilliant product designers in its industry.
 Attempts are then made to establish relationships with talent or find recruiters who have existing relationships that can be used to engage them.

 Candidate ExperienceCandidates commonly report negative recruiting experiences in social media, employment forums and employer rating sites.
 For example, candidates may complain of invasive questioning, poor communications and failure to meet commitments such as canceled interviews.
 Each candidate you don't hire goes on to work in your industry for many years.
 Some may go on to become influencers and leaders that hit your wanted list.
-As such, firms may take steps to measure and improve the recruiting process from the perspective of candidates.Developing your reputation as an employer and firm such that talent are naturally attracted to work for you.
-This is based both on your brand and reputation in areas such as working conditions, work-life balance and sustainability.
+As such, firms may take steps to measure and improve the recruiting process from the perspective of candidates.brand and reputation in areas such as working conditions, work-life balance and sustainability.
 There is often a great deal of social status attached to working for a top employer that motivates candidates beyond salary and benefits.